Izuekeezra/Abujamart/README.md

 2. Handling Missing Values and duplicates
 3. Data Cleaning and Formatting

+### Data Analysis

-- include some interesting code / features
+Include some interesting code/features worked with

  '''sql

-SELECT * FROM table
+ SELECT * FROM table1
-WHERE customer = 2;
+WHERE cond = 2;

 '''